Kanye West Praises Pro-Trump YouTube Star Candace Owens

 Kanye West has professed his “love” for the way Candace Owens thinks, prompting an immediate social media controversy.
 “West giving his nod of approval to Owens didn’t sit well with many of his 11 million followers” on Twitter, The Wrap explained.

-A former Democrat who has become an outspoken conservative and President Trump supporter, Candace Owens created the Red Pill Black YouTube channel which has nearly 200,000 subscribers and has generated millions of pages views with viral monologues.
+As a former Democrat who has become an outspoken conservative and President Trump supporter, Candace Owens created the Red Pill Black YouTube channel, which has nearly 200,000 subscribers and has generated millions of pages views with viral monologues.
 The “red pill,” which is a callback to The Matrix, is a term that has gained currency on the right.

 The equally controversial West, who once accused President George W. Bush of a lack of caring about black people, has not yet walked back the tweet about Candace Owens.
 He even followed up with a series of somewhat cryptic messages such as “the thought police want to suppress freedom of thought” and “constantly bringing up the past keeps you stuck there.”
 West famously met with President-elect Trump at Trump Tower in Manhattan during the transition period in December 2016, which prompted an adverse reaction from his fans.

-While the original tweet from Kim Kardashian’s husband prompted sitcom star Roseanne to write “bingo,” her ex, Tom Arnold, blasted Owens in a series of tweets, and subsequently deleted one of them that contained an obscene reference.
+While the original tweet from Kim Kardashian’s husband prompted sitcom star Roseanne to write “bingo,” her ex, Tom Arnold, blasted Owens in a series of tweets and subsequently deleted one of them that contained an obscene reference.

 Owens claimed that Kanye West’s music inspired her in her ascendancy as a political activist and has asked for a meeting with the hip-hop star.
 She has also challenged actor Don Cheadle, an ideological adversary, to a public debate with the proceeds going to charity.